 The Executive board is responsible for the ongoing operation of the Association, determine

 policies of the Association, subject to approval of the general membership, supervise finances of the Association, and approve appointments of standing committee members and chairs.
 Information concerning action taken by the Executive Board will be distributed to the membership through the quarterly newsletter, forums, and/or via email and the CEA home page.
 Except in the case of excused absences, three (3) consecutive absences by any board member shall be considered as a resignation.
 All Board members shall serve during regular work hours without any additional compensation.

 Section 4: Vacancies

-President - When the position of President is vacant for any reason, the Vice President shall become President, assuming the duties and responsibilities of the President.
-The Vice President will complete the President's term, then serve the succeeding two-year Presidential term.
+President - When the position of President is vacated for any reason, the Vice President shall become President, assuming the duties and responsibilities of the President.
+The Vice President will complete the President's current term year, then serve the succeeding two-year Presidential term.

-Vice President - When the position of Vice President is vacated for any reason, an election will be held per Article III Section I. The newly elected Vice President will serve the remaining term, then serve the succeeding two-year term of the President.
+Vice President - When the position of Vice President is vacated for any reason, an election will be held per Article III Section I. The newly elected Vice President will serve the remaining current term year, then serve the succeeding two-year term of the President.

 Section 5: Removal from Office

 Any officer of the association, elected or appointed, may be removed from office for just cause (not fulfilling the duties of the office as stated in the bylaws or for some type of criminal act) by a two-thirds vote of the Executive Board and members of the Standing Committees.